• Home

 Where we saved money

 Third, I made a lot of the customizations from scratch instead of taking the easy way out.
 For instance, we wanted the cabinets finished to the ceiling.
-So I framed out the area above the cabinets and used thin Granite Liquidators marble countertops Denver and inexpensive waist moulding and basic crown moulding to finish it out before painting.
+So I framed out the area above the cabinets and used thin and inexpensive waist molding and basic crown molding to finish it out before painting.
 On the island, I used beadboard panels to make the finished backing for those standard cabinets instead of having to buy cabinets that looked finished front and back.
 For the toe kick, I just cut strips of cheap hardboard leftover from another project and painted them to match.
 It is stuff like this that saved us a bunch of money and put my woodworking skills to use without sacrificing quality on the finished project.

 Last, we didn’t stop living our “normal” lives despite the hectic space and time.
 Stacy used her crock pot (of course), induction burner, toaster oven, microwave and some other basic kitchen tools to feed us through the time we didn’t have a formal kitchen.
 We set up two folding tables and used paper products to minimize washing dishes in the basement utility sink.
 It wasn’t fun, but can you imagine how much it would have cost to eat out or only eat convenience foods during the remodel?